 While I can’t speak for the combat system on PSP, I do know how it is on PS4.
 There are definitely elements in there that you can tell “this was a PSP game.”
 However, as mentioned, once you get used to it it’s fairly fluid.
 You have access to four commands – your weapon, an ability and offensive magic (potentially 2 of one and none of the either, depending on setup), and a defense spell.
 You’ll typically have 3 characters in battle at once, and you can switch your leader between the three at any time.
 You also have an item equipped, and can access your menu to use more.

 Occasionally in combat an opportunity to land a “killstrike” will come up.
-You’ll know this has happened when a yellow battle1or red circle appears on your enemy.
+You’ll know this has happened when a yellow or red circle appears on your enemy.
 Land a hit when this is showing and you’ll deal massive damage and stun the enemy, sometimes even allowing you to do even more of these.
 The timing can be finicky though – attack preemptively (when you think one will appear), and nothing will appear at all.
 Attack too late and you’ll miss the window completely.
 How easy or hard it is to land a hit also tends to depend on who you are playing as.
 Again – ranged characters are amazing here.

 As you level up in combat you’ll earn AP, however, take note that only the active participants in battle will get experience!
 Anyone sitting out or in the reserves will receive none.
 This earned AP can be used to earn skills when you’re at a save point.
 These skills will either grant you more abilities to potentially set for use in combat or give you passives such as increased movement speed or improved dodging.
 It really never feels like you get enough AP on levels though, at least it didn’t feel that way to me.